-Members are welcome to study in the Library and to use our collections, including our heritage collection.
+We offer our Members a bookable bespoke research service to access our collections, including our heritage collection.
 Staff are on hand to assist and to answer enquiries, including by email and telephone.

 Accessing the collections

-Our modern West Country collection is on open access in the Inner Library and arranged by counties and towns.
+Our modern collection and modern West Country collection are available for loan.
 Members may borrow up to six books (and three DVDs) for a period of one month and items may be renewed if not required by another member.
-Categories of material that cannot be borrowed include damaged items, journals and periodicals, pamphlets and items from our heritage collection.
+Categories of material that cannot be borrowed include damaged items, journals and periodicals, pamphlets, and items from our heritage collection.